aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-median-wiener-filters/_index.md

 | Output GIF is blank | Destination path is incorrect or folder lacks write permission | Ensure `dataDir` points to an existing writable directory |
 | Filter seems to have no effect | Kernel size is too small for the noise level | Increase the filter size (e.g., `new MedianFilterOptions(6)`) |

-## Frequently Asked Questions
+## Frequently asked questions

 **Q1: Can I apply these filters to images of any format?**
 A1: Yes, Aspose.PSD supports over 30 formats, so you can filter PSD, PNG, JPEG, BMP, TIFF, and more.

 **Q2: Is there a free trial available for Aspose.PSD for Java?**
-A2: Yes, you can get a free trial [here](https://releases.aspose.com/).
+A2: Yes, you can get a free trial [download page](https://releases.aspose.com/).

 **Q3: How do I get support for Aspose.PSD for Java?**
 A3: Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community assistance.

 **Q4: Where can I find the official documentation?**
-A4: Refer to the documentation [here](https://reference.aspose.com/psd/java/).
+A4: Refer to the documentation [Aspose.PSD Java API documentation](https://reference.aspose.com/psd/java/).

 **Q5: How can I purchase a commercial license?**
-A5: You can buy the product [here](https://purchase.aspose.com/buy).
+A5: You can buy the product [Aspose.PSD license purchase page](https://purchase.aspose.com/buy).

 ## Conclusion